 Then run the commands below to begin the installation

-If you’re using an Ubuntu desktop, you will get a GUI installer. as shown below. on Ubuntu servers, you’ll get command line terminal prompts but with the same wizard.
+If you’re using an Ubuntu desktop, you will get a GUI installer. as shown below.
+In addition, you’ll get command line terminal prompts on Ubuntu servers but with the same wizard.

 Next, select the Easy install using default configurations.

 Next, select the installation directory you created above and continue.

 Finally, create an Alfresco admin account password and finish the installation.

 Ultimately, you will be asked where to start the service and select Yes.

 When done, open your browser and browse to the server hostname or IP.

 You should see the Alfresco default page.
 To access the backend admin page, use the URL below:

 - Username: Admin

 - Password: the one you created during the installation.